Adiliscoder/Agency-Performance-KPI-Dashboard/README.md

 > *This project reflects real business logic and real operational processes, but all data has been fully anonymized.*
 > *No identifiable or sensitive company information is included in this public version.*

-### 📊 Agency Performance KPI Dashboard
+### 📊 Agency Performance KPI Dashboard — Executive BI Performance Monitoring

 📌 Project originally developed in a professional environment for performance monitoring across a network of multiple agencies.
 This public version has been fully anonymized and rebuilt to highlight my expertise in:
-**Power Query • Excel • PowerPivot • DAX • Data Modeling • Business Intelligence • KPI Automation.**
+**Power Query • Excel • PowerPivot • DAX • Power BI (tabular ecosystem) • Data Modeling • Business Intelligence • KPI Automation.**

-### 📊 Professional BI Dashboard built end-to-end for executive performance monitoring

 ---